How Out-of-Distribution Data Hurts Semi-Supervised Learning: Experimental

-{\bf Setup.} We set $J=1$ for all R-SSL-Meta experiments, and $J=3, P=10$ for all R-SSL-IFT experiments.
-We used the standard LeNet model as the backbone on MNIST experiment.
-For a comprehensive and fair comparison on CIFAR10 experiment, we followed the same experiment setting of~\citep{oliver2018realistic} and used \textit{WRN-28-2}~\citep{zagoruyko2016wide} as the backbone.
-All the compared methods were built upon the open-source Pytorch implementation by ~\citep{oliver2018realistic}.
-More Implementation details can be found in the supplementary material.
+In our experiments, we implement our approaches (Ours-SSL) for four representative SSL methods, including Pseudo-Label (PL), $\Pi$-Model (PI), Mean Teacher (MT), and Virtual Adversarial Training (VAT).
+The term "SSL" in Ours-SSL represent the SSL method, e.g., (Ours-VAT denotes our weighted robust SSL algorithm implemented based on VAT.
+We used the standard LeNet model as the backbone for the MNIST experiment and used \textit{WRN-28-2} as the backbone for CIFAR10, CIFAR100, and SVHN experiments.
+For a comprehensive and fair comparison of the CIFAR10 experiment, we followed the same experiment setting of~\cite{oliver2018realistic}.
+All the compared methods were built upon the Pytorch implementation by ~\cite{oliver2018realistic}.

+{\bf Hyperparameter setting.} For our WR-SSL approach, we update the weights only using last layer for the inner optimization, we set $J=3$ (for inner loop gradient steps), $P = 5$ (for inverse Hessian approximation) , $K=20$ (for CRW), $\lambda = 10^{-7}$ (for L1), and $L = 5$ (for infrequent update) for all experiments.
+We trained all the networks for 2,000 updates with a batch size of 100 for MNIST experiments, and 500,000 updates with a batch size of 100 for CIFAR10, CIFAR100, and SVHN experiments.
+We did not use any form of early stopping but instead continuously monitored the validation set performance and report test error at the point of the lowest validation error.
+We show the specific hyperparameters used with four representative SSL methods on MNIST experiments in Table~\ref{hyper_mnist}.
+For CIFAR10, we used the same hyperparameters as~\cite{oliver2018realistic}.
+For CIFAR100 and SVHN datasets, we used the same hyperparameters as CIFAR10\footnote{The source code is accessible at \href{https://github.com/zxj32/WR-SSL}{{https://github.com/zxj32/WR-SSL}}}.

-\subsection{Results and Discussion}
+\section{Results and Discussion}

-In all experiments, we report the performance over five runs.
-Denote OOD ratio= $ \mathcal{U}_{ood}/(\mathcal{U}_{ood}+ \mathcal{U}_{in})$ where $\mathcal{U}_{in}$ is ID unlabeled set, $\mathcal{U}_{ood}$ is OOD unlabeled set, and $\mathcal{U}=\mathcal{U}_{in} + \mathcal{U}_{ood}$. {\bf Impact of faraway OODs on SSL performance (with batch normalization).} We used FashionMNIST~\citep{xiao2017fashion} dataset to construct a set of OODs $\mathcal{U}_{ood}$ faraway from the decision boundary of the MNIST dataset, as FashionMNIST and MNIST have been shown very different and considered as cross-domain benchmark datasets~\citep{meinke2019towards}.
-As shown in Fig~\ref{fig:4} (a)-(b), with the OOD ratio increase, the performance of the existing SSL method decreases rapidly, whereas our approach can still maintain clear performance improvement, i.e., the outperformance of our methods are fairly impressive(e.g., 10\% increase with R-IFT-PI over PI model when OOD ratio = 75\%).
-Compare with other robust SSL methods, our methods surprisingly improves the accuracy and suffers much less degradation under a high OOD ratio.

-{\bf Impact of boundary OODs on SSL performance (without batch normalization).} We generate boundary OOD by mix up (fusion) existing ID unlabeled samples, i.e., $\hat{\x}_{ood} = 0.5(\x_i+ \x_j)$, where $\x_i$, $\x_j$ is ID images from different class, and $\hat{\x}_{ood}$ can be regarded as boundary OOD~\citep{guo2019mixup}.
-As show in Fig~\ref{fig:4} (c)-(d), we get the similar result pattern that the accuracy of existing SSL methods decrease when OOD ratio increasing.
-Across different OOD ratio, particularly our method significantly outperformed among all (e.g., 10\% increase with Meta-VAT over VAT when OOD ratio = 75\%).
-We also conduct experiments based on other SSL algorithms, results are shown in the supplementary material.